-Our research team tried out 21 resume builders to figure out which were the easiest to use and produced the highest quality resumes.
+Our research team analyzed and used 21 different resume builders to figure out which were the easiest to use and produced the highest quality resumes.
 We compared their templates, user interfaces, and any additional tools they provided to help with resume building and job searching.
-In the end, we were left with four finalists, all of which can help you build a custom, eye-catching resume from scratch at little or no cost.
+In the end, we were left with our finalists, all of which can help you build a custom, eye-catching resume from scratch at little or no cost.

 Other Resume Builders We Considered